Fault-Tolerant Encoding of Logical Qudits in Spin Systems: The coefficients for logical qudit encoding code words

-To construct the distance-5 code, we doubled the number of $S_Z$-basis states by duplicating the distribution used in the distance-3 code and placing it in the higher $S_Z$ basis space.
-For example, the distance-5 code for a qutrit retains the code word distribution from $\ket{1/2} \cdots \ket{9/2}$ and adds an similar set to $\ket{11/2} \cdots \ket{19/2}$.
+To construct the distance-5 code, we double the number of $S_Z$-basis states by duplicating the distribution used in the distance-3 code and placing it in the higher-$S_Z$ subspace.
+For example, the distance-5 code for a qutrit retains the codeword distribution from $\ket{1/2} \cdots \ket{9/2}$ and adds a similar set spanning $\ket{11/2} \cdots \ket{19/2}$.